aishwarya0220/AI-Job-Tracker_Interview-Assistant/README.md

 Day - 10 --

 Made apiHelper() dynamic as per http requests (default = GET) .
 Configured and connected register page(React-state) with backend (Initially issues with connection b/w back and frontend due to difference in their ports).
 Started tailwind.

+Day - 11 --

+Imported jsx components from shadcn/ui.
+Faced framework and aliases issues.

+Built register UI referring to a design on figma using tailwind